dinesh1202/code4staging/README.md

 # code4staging
-The code is to launch multiple ec2 instances in different environments with different AMI image as per the regions and as per the instance- type
+*** The code is to launch multiple ec2 instances in different environments with different AMI image as per the regions and as per the instance-type ***

 we have 3 different files here, 1.Map-ec2-type-region.tf  -